Browse by Medical Category

 Research at Mass General

 Novel agents hold great promise for lung cancer patients.
 A key development in cancer research over the past year is understanding how to rationally target the right treatments for the right patient in order to improve outcomes for all.
 The Center for Thoracic Cancers has played a major role in understanding the biology of the epidermal growth factor receptor (EGFR).
 Our group was the first to identify mutations in EGFR and the role that they play in explaining the uniquely strong responses seen when administering EGFR tyrosine kinase inhibitors to certain lung cancer patients.
 This landmark finding has generated several important clinical studies that use individual patient genotyping to determine the optimal use of EGFR-based therapies in lung cancer patients.
 Following this algorithm, impressive response rates to therapy and survival outcomes have been achieved.
 Resistance is also a major concern in those treated with anti-EGFR therapy.
-Laboratory collaborations with Dr. Jeffrey Settleman, Dr. Daniel Haber, Dr. Sree Sharma and Dr. Jeff Engelman are actively examining strategies to overcome both intrinsic and acquired resistance to anti-EGFR therapy.
+Laboratory collaborations with Dr. Jeffrey Settleman, Dr. Daniel Haber, and Dr. Sree Sharma are actively examining strategies to overcome both intrinsic and acquired resistance to anti-EGFR therapy.
 The direct translation of laboratory findings to innovative clinical trials has been a major challenge but one which has defined the success of our group.

 Another major focus of our research effort has been molecular epidemiology.
 Why do only 15% of patients with a smoking history develop lung cancer?
 Can we explain the variance in outcomes to treatment by looking at differences in the genome?
 In the laboratory of Dr. David Christiani at the Harvard School of Public Health, Dr. Rebecca Heist is investigating the relationship between germline polymorphisms and outcomes of patients with lung cancer.
 Similar to our studies with EGFR, the ultimate goal of this work is facilitating more rationale treatment selections for patients with lung cancer.
 The Christiani group has also made key observations regarding the role of vitamin-D levels and outcome from cancer therapy.
 Clinical trials further examining this relationship are underway.